WORKSHOPS

 Introduction to Pinhole Photography with Harold Copp

-Saturday, August 22, 1 to 4 pm
+Saturday, August 22, 12:30 to 3:30 pm

 This one day workshop will give the participants the basic knowledge of pinhole cameras and analog photography.
 The participants will learn how to photograph and develop landscape and/or objects using the information provided in the workshop, while practicing safety standards set forth by the instructor.
 The students will learn basic techniques and processes in developing analog photographs.

-For ages 18 to 88.
+For ages 18 and up.
 Limited to 10 participants.

 Registration required.